-A spod is a rocket shaped accessory you attach to the end of your line that can be filled with all sort of baits.
+A spod is a rocket-shaped accessory you attach to the end of your line that can be filled with all sorts of baits.

 Smaller spod will result in less splash when they hit the water which will minimize the chance of spooking the carp.

-Some spods are sold with holes in the sides and others have none.
-Spods with holes in the side allow the water to flow through easily and empty your bait quickly.
+Some spods are sold with holes in the sides, and others have none.
+Spods with holes in the side allow the water to flow easily and empty your bait quickly.

 Try to avoid using a spod with holes in the side when you are planning to bait with small baits such as hemp, micro pellets or even maggots as some of your bait will fly out as the spod travels through the air.

-Spods are mainly used in situations when you are baiting up an area out with catapult or throwing range.
+Spods are mainly used when you are baiting up an area out with a catapult or throwing range.